wandb/docs/docs/guides/hosting/how-to-guides/gcp-tf.md

 [Further reference is available on the Cloud Storage website.](https://cloud.google.com/storage/docs/reporting-changes)

-**Configure W&B server**
+### Configure W&B server

-Finally, navigate to the W&B settings page at `http(s)://YOUR-W&B-SERVER-HOST/system-admin`.
-Enable the "Use an external file storage backend" option, and fill in the s3 bucket, region, and SQS queue in the following format:
+1. Finally, navigate to the W&B settings page at `http(s)://YOUR-W&B-SERVER-HOST/system-admin`.
+2. Enable the "Use an external file storage backend" option,
+3. Provide the name of the AWS S3 bucket, the region where the bucket is stored, and SQS queue in the following format:
 * **File Storage Bucket**: `gs://<bucket-name>`
 * **File Storage Region**: blank
 * **Notification Subscription**: `pubsub:/<project-name>/<topic-name>/<subscription-name>`

 ![](/images/hosting/configure_file_store.png)

-Press "update settings" to apply the new settings.
+4. Press **Update settings** to apply the new settings.